 On today’s date in 1867, Toronto officially became Ontario’s capital city.

 One hundred years later, on Sept.
-28, 1967, Canada’s Post Office Department (now Canada Post) commemorated this moment in Ontario history with a five-cent stamp (Scott #475).
-Printed by the Canadian Bank Note Company, this slate green and salmon pink stamp had a print run of 27,960,000.
+28, 1967, Canada’s Post Office Department (now Canada Post) commemorated this iconic moment in Ontario history with a five-cent stamp (Scott #475).
+Printed by the Canadian Bank Note Company, the slate-green-and-salmon-pink stamp had a print run of 27,960,000.

-Toronto’s location has been of strategic importance throughout most of Canada’s history—and certainly since before Ontario was a colony of British North America known as Upper Canada.
+Toronto’s location has been of strategic importance through Canadian history, including before Ontario was a colony of British North America known as Upper Canada.

 DEVELOPING A TOWN